NicoMandel/rosprofiler/README.md

     * [ ] Power issues, see this link from [qutas wiki](https://github.com/qutas/info/wiki/General-Computing#wifi-issues)
     * [ ] Git commit hash/release of used packages
     * [ ] IF there is no subscriber to a topic - there will be no message sent - TCP sockets.
 [If a tree falls in the forest, will it make a sound?](https://answers.ros.org/question/173813/why-publish-if-no-one-is-subscribing/) - extra topics should not elevate bandwidth
+    * [ ] Turn off Wifi powersaving mode
+    * [ ] baud rate settings
+    * [ ] `image topic` desynchronization common - is okay, because usually the PI would not be waiting for topic on the network - despite compressed imgs
     * [ ] timesync rate dropped during WiFi connection - assumed because of mavros subscriber on host pc
         * Test by:
             * [ ] Running the node in question on the same pc